-The prevention of an increase or spread of something, especially the number of countries possessing nuclear weapons.‘the members will continue to pursue nonproliferation and threat reduction projects globally’[as modifier] ‘a nuclear nonproliferation agreement’
+The prevention of an increase or spread of something, especially the number of countries possessing nuclear weapons.‘this will be the most important conference in our lifetime on disarmament and non-proliferation’

 - ‘The importance of the active non-proliferation strategy should grow in a stable and predictable world order.’